BitNinja01/golf-cartographer/README.md

   <img src="docs/images/logo_dark.svg#gh-dark-mode-only" alt="Golf Cartographer Logo" width="500">
 </p>

+!-- THIS PROJECT HAS BEEN REPLACED BY 'CARTOGRAPHER', A PLUGIN FOR PINSHEET.
+YOU CAN VIEW BOTH BELOW.
+THIS PROJECT WILL NO LONGER BE MAINTAINED --!

 ---

 ### *DISCLAIMER - I used this project to learn more about Claude Code and AI-based workflows.
 All code in this repo was generated with Claude Code, I simply acted as a guide.*